jmvigueras/modules/aws/examples/fgt-ha-2az_hub-spoke_tgw-gre/README.md

-# Forigate cluster deployment in 2 AZ
+# Forigate cluster deployment in 2 AZ within a SDWAN scenario with 2 HUBs and 2 Spokes
 ## Introduction

-This deployment will create a Fortigate Cluster Active/Passive in two Availabitly Zone (AZ)
+This deployment will create different types of Fortigate Cluster (FGCP and FGSP) in two Availabitly Zone (AZ).
+One of the cluster is configured as HUB1 with two fortigates in a FGSP cluster (Active/Active) and BGP peered with an AWS Transit Gateway (TGW) with two more VPC attached for testing.
+Another FGCP cluster (Active/Pasive) is acting as HUB2 and deploy in a independent VPC.
+Another two cluster are deployed acting as Spoke connected to both HUBs.

 ## Deployment Overview